Free Trial

 Notice the two distinct sections in the search engine results page (SERP) above?
 One is a local pack, the other includes organic results.

 The local pack shows the top businesses that rank in Google Maps for the target phrase.
-It also includes some additional information about each company to help me decide which option is the best for my needs.
+It also includes additional information about each company to help me decide which option best suits my needs.

 The other section contains the regular content you’d see in any SERP.
-Although, in this case, as you can see in the GIF above, it is targeting local information as well.
+However, in this case, it's targeting local information as well.

 Here’s an incredibly vital thing you must remember about local SEO: